Resources for a co-operative art school

 Study Center for Group Work

-2017 Caroline Woolard, Stamatina Gregory, Cooper Union, Spaceworks
+Caroline Woolard, Stamatina Gregory, Cooper Union, Spaceworks

 An online resource and an network of artists who meet to share methods of collaboration with one another.
 The center hosts an online library of collaborative methods with lesson plans, readings and objects that have been recommended by artists.
-It also organises exhibitions and gatherings for artists to share resources and accessible public training in methods of listening, attention and collaboration.
-The center aims to cultivate a network of visual artists who are committed to group work through daily practice.
+It also organises gatherings for artists to share resources and accessible public training in methods of listening, attention and collaboration.
+The Center aims to cultivate a network of visual artists who are committed to group work through daily practice.
 It was founded by Caroline Woolard in 2013 in New York.

 True Currency: About Feminist Economics